-Entry into state parks, state recreation areas, state forest campgrounds, and state trailhead parking lots requires a Recreation Passport.
+Entry into state parks, state recreation areas, state forest campgrounds and state trailhead parking lots requires a Recreation Passport.

 State Park and Recreation Area Campgrounds

-State Forest Campgrounds
+Rustic State Forest Campgrounds

 Dispersed Camping (camping on your own in a state forest)

-- you follow all State Land Rules
+- State Land Rules are followed.

-- Here is a list of all the state forest campgrounds.
+- List of rustic state forest campgrounds.